-Nipissing’s Master of Environmental Science (MESc)/Master of Environmental Studies (MES) programs take an interdisciplinary approach to explore and address environmental issues by considering and integrating ideas and methodologies from the humanities, social sciences and natural sciences.
+Nipissing’s Master of Environmental Science (MESc)/Master of Environmental Studies (MES) programs take an interdisciplinary approach to explore and address environmental issues by considering and integrating ideas and methodologies from the humanities, social sciences, indigenous studies and natural sciences.

-Flexible graduate programming means students can choose a 1-year (major paper) or 2-year (research thesis) option to earn a Master of Environmental Science or Master of Environmental Studies degree.
+Flexible graduate programming means students can earn a Master of Environmental Science or Master of Environmental Studies degree.
+Students can choose from 1-year (major paper) or 2-year (research thesis) options.

 The programs consist of course work plus a Major Research Paper (one-year program) or coursework plus a Thesis (two-year program), and are offered on a full-time or flex-time basis.

 - Program of Study

 - Research Facilities

 - Post-Graduation Opportunities

 - Complete listing of all courses

 All students require 24 credits to complete the Master of Environmental Science or Master of Environmental Studies degree; however, they can choose the program structure that works best for them, depending on their career goals:

 The thesis route provides students with the opportunity to pursue original research questions by conceiving, designing and executing a study in their area of interest.
 Course work provides exposure to interdisciplinary thinking and development of technical expertise in a specific area of interest.